Dietetics & Nutrition Services

 |Race/Ethnicity||Number of Grads|

-Nutrition appeals to people across the globe.
-About 2.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Nutrition.
+About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia